JupiterOne/graph-cloudbees/docs/jupiterone.md

-# Cloudbees Integration with JupiterOne
+# CloudBees Integration with JupiterOne

-## Cloudbees CI + JupiterOne Integration Benefits
+## CloudBees CI + JupiterOne Integration Benefits

-- Visualize Cloudbees CI users, groups, roles, and account in the JupiterOne graph.
+- Visualize CloudBees CI users, groups, roles, and account in the JupiterOne graph.
-- Map Cloudbees CI users to employees in your JupiterOne account.
+- Map CloudBees CI users to employees in your JupiterOne account.
-- Monitor changes to Cloudbees CI users using JupiterOne alerts.
+- Monitor changes to CloudBees CI users using JupiterOne alerts.

 ## How it Works

-- JupiterOne periodically fetches users, groups, roles, and account from Cloudbees CI to update the graph.
+- JupiterOne periodically fetches users, groups, roles, and account from CloudBees CI to update the graph.
 - Write JupiterOne queries to review and monitor updates to the graph, or leverage existing queries.
 - Configure alerts to take action when JupiterOne graph changes, or leverage